 The Academy buildings look rather more like large houses than an institution; the walls are made of sheetrock, not cinder blocks, for example.
 There are posters, prints, and paintings on the walls, carpets on the floors.
 As a result, the buildings must be handled with care and respect.
 We ask that everyone use common sense when using our facilities: if you make a mess, clean it up; if you wouldn't do it at home, don't do it here; if it's not yours, don't use it.
 If all of us work together to keep buildings and grounds clean and neat, we will find our environment that much more attractive.
 We recognize that accidents happen.
-If anyone breaks or damages something, we ask that they please inform Mr. White or another adult on campus.
+If anyone breaks or damages something, we ask that they please inform the Facilities Manager or another adult on campus.
 When enjoying the outdoors, stay away from parked cars, be watchful when crossing the driveway, and defer to any vehicles under motion.
 Do not chase or hinder a moving vehicle.

 Food and beverages may be consumed in the Common Room and outside.
-Students may not eat or drink anywhere else without special permission.
+Students may not eat or drink anywhere else without special permission, even during lunch.
 An exception is A block, when students are permitted to bring a beverage to class, as well as lunch meetings held in tiled-floor classrooms.
+Unless holding meetings for official clubs, councils, or planning purposes, students may not have lunch in classrooms.
 Water bottles are permitted campus-wide at all times.
 Gum chewing is prohibited.
 Those who violate these rules regarding food, gum, and beverages will be asked to sign the Gum Book, thus making themselves available for extra physical jobs around campus.